Noremos/firebird/doc/sql.extensions/README.packages.txt

         GRANT SELECT ON TABLE secret TO PACKAGE pk_secret;
         GRANT EXECUTE ON PACKAGE pk_secret TO ROLE role_secret;

-      To use package constants in a select expression, a USAGE permission is requeued:
+      To use package constants in a select expression, a USAGE permission is required:
         GRANT USAGE ON PACKAGE [<schema>.]<package_name> to [<user|role>] <name> [<grant_option>] [<granted_by>];
         REVOKE USAGE ON PACKAGE [<schema>.]<package_name> FROM <user|role> <name> [<granted_by>];